nmilosev/anyfed/README.md

 # Tested on

 - LibreELEC (ARM) - with and without root
+- OpenELEC (ARM) - with and without root
 - Fedora 24 x86_64 - with and without root
 - Ubuntu 16.04 - with and without root
 - Arch Linux (2016-09) - with and without root